mesalock-linux/mesalink/README.md

 # MesaLink
-MesaLink is a memory-safe and OpenSSL-compatible TLS library.
+MesaLink is a safe, secure and OpenSSL-compatible TLS library.

+To get better functionality along with strong security guarantees, MesaLink follows the following rules-of-thumb for hybrid memory-safe architecture designing proposed by the [Rust SGX SDK](https://github.com/baidu/rust-sgx-sdk) project.

+1. Unsafe components must not taint safe components, especially for public APIs and data structures.
+2. Unsafe components should be as small as possible and decoupled from safe components.
+3. Unsafe components should be explicitly marked during deployment and ready to upgrade.

+## Feature highlights

+ * **Memory safety**.
 MesaLink and its dependencies are written in [Rust](https://www.rust-lang.org), a programming language that guarantees memory safety.
+This extremely reduces attack surfaces of an TLS stack exposed in the wild, leaving the remaining attack surfaces auditable and restricted.
+ * **Flexibility**.
+MesaLink offers flexible configurations tailored to various needs, for example IoT, connected home, automobiles, the cloud and more.
+ * **Simplicity**.
+MesaLink does not support obselete or legacy TLS features, in case that misconfigurations introduce vulnerabilities.
-Furthermore, MesaLink makes it a breeze to port an existing OpenSSL application, thanks to its OpenSSL-compatible C APIs.
-Please refer to the examples to see how MesaLink can serve as a drop-in replacement for OpenSSL.
+ * **Compatibility**.
+MesaLink provides OpenSSL-compatible APIs.
+This makes it a breeze to port an existing OpenSSL project.

-## Feature highlights
+ * **Future proof**.
+MesaLink will support quantum-safe ciphersuites, safe-guarding TLS connections against even quantum computers.

 MesaLink depends on two Rust crates: [rustls](https://github.com/ctz/rustls) and [ring](https://github.com/briansmith/ring).
 With them, MesaLink provides the